ehayman/the-yellow-shelf/src/pages/blog/12-best-books-for-female-entrepeneurs.md

     coverimage: /img/91pOFIJXP9L.jpg
     description: >-
-      "Thriller" doesn't quite cover this novel - it's the type of book that lodges itself in an uncomfortable part of your brain, where you can never quite reach to scratch it away.
+      "Thriller" doesn't quite cover this novel - it's the type of book that lodges itself in an uncomfortable part of your brain, in a place where you can never quite reach to scratch it away.
 The story follows the embedding of a nanny into the picture-perfect Parisian life of a lawyer's family, from the murder of the children to the events preceding.
 While you never do get the perfect answer, the consistent sense of disquiet along the way more than makes up for it.

       <blockquote>"Solitude was like a drug that she wasn’t sure she wanted to